bbatsov/emacsredux/_posts/2016-02-01-display-the-keybinding-for-a-command-with-substitute-command-keys.markdown

 ```

 Why is this a bad idea?
 Because you might change the keybinding of the
-command in question (e.g. `projectile-switch-project`, but you might
+command in question (e.g. `projectile-switch-project`), but you might
-forget to update messages like this.
-Is there a better way?
+forget to update messages like this.[^1] Is there a better way?
 `substitute-command-keys` to the rescue:

 ``` elisp